 Voice mail, the Internet and/or electronic mail (e-mail), and company computers are to be used for business purposes.
 Incidental use of phones and computers for personal use should be restricted to breaks and meal periods only.
 Employees have no privacy rights in any communications, content, data, or imagery in company provided digital equipment employees access, view, create or save.
 Those communications, content, data, and imagery are also subject to monitoring by the company.
 Employees must cooperate in such monitoring.
 We reserve the right to listen to voice mail messages, access e-mail messages, track Internet usage, and monitor computer uses to ensure compliance with FAWIC's rules and business purposes, without notice to employees and/or in their absence.
-Passwords and codes for the voice mail, e-mail, and computers may be overridden as necessary.
+Passwords and codes for voicemail, e-mail, and computers may be overridden as necessary.

 Access to the Internet, web sites and other types of organization-paid computer access are to be used for organization-related business only.
-Incidental access of computers for personal use may be allowed during breaks and meal periods.
 Any information about the organization, our products or services, or other types of information that will appear in the electronic media about the organization must be approved by the Marketing and Grants Manager before the information is placed on an electronic information source.
 Personal access to the Internet and organization-provided e-mail is restricted from access or transmittal of subject matter not accepted by the general public.
 Under no circumstances is an employee to access subject matters dealing with illegal activities, gambling, drugs, satanic rituals or cults, religious or racial intolerance, sexual acts, or nudity.

-FAWIC provides access to network resources such as the internet or e-mail to support work communications and research.
+FAWIC provides mobile and remote access to network resources such as the internet or e-mail to support work communications and research.
 If the employee chooses to use such resources, the FAWIC shall not be held responsible for any damage or destruction to the mobile device(s) or data stored on the devices that are used for this purpose, regardless of the cause of the damage or destruction.
 FAWIC is not responsible under these circumstances should the employee choose to use their mobile device(s) in this manner.